njbigwig/AltairEmulator/README.md

 * Download the BASIC disassembly-source.rom - the binary file the emulator will load (rename the file to remove the space) <br>
 * Download BASIC disassembly-source.lst - this is the assembled source file and includes the addresses if you want to explore or debug the code <br><br>

+You will need a display, keyboard, and a mouse or touchpad to use the emulator. <br><br>

 **Simulating a Teletype interface:** <br>